 Thanks to those interfaces, almost anyone can use a computer today, coders and non-coders alike.

 In the same way, more and more no-code tools are coming out allowing anyone to create software using a visual interface.

-I’ve used visual development tools to build websites and apps since 2013.
+I’ve used visual development tools to build websites, automation, and apps since 2013.

 I don’t have it all figured out, but I do have some experience in this space.

 And I’m happy to share what I’ve learned in this post!

 What can you build with visual development tools?